rhobs/handbook/content/Teams/observability-platform/sre.md

 * `AppSRE` team for infrastructure and "generalist" support.
 They are our first incident response point.
 They try to support our stack as far as runbooks and general knowledge allows.
 * `Observability Platform` Team (Dev on-call) for incidents impacting SLA outside of the AppSRE expertise (bug fixes, more complex troubleshooting).
 We are notified when AppSRE needs.

 As of 2021-09-21 on-call rotation schedule changed to accommodate team membership changes.
+Currently, there is only Bartek on-call every single week per 4 weeks.
+Then we have "fake" slot named "Antoine", which represents NO on-call duties during that time for dev team.
+This means any bigger problems outside of office hours handled by AppSRE only and delegated to next office hours (worse case ~3 days).
+Our SLOs should take this into account.

-It looks as follows (showing two example months):
+The change looks as follows (showing two example months):

 ![RHOBS](../../assets/on-call2021.png)

 ![RHOBS](../../assets/on-call2021-2.png)

-Currently, there is only Bartek on-call for single week per 4 weeks.
-Then we have "fake" slot by Antoine, which represents NO on-call duties during that time for dev team.
-This means any bigger problems outside of office hours handled by AppSRE only and delegated to next office hours (worse case ~3 days).
-Our SLOs should take this into account.

 With the time we will be adding more team members to on-call rota to fill gaps.